uiuc-ae598-rl-2023-spring/hw2-dqn-LXYYY/report.md

 ### Discussion

 1. Under the parameters of 2000 max episodes and `lr` is 0.001, 3x32 structure fails to converge, while 2x64 structure converges to a good policy.
-2. Epsilon delay can effectively improve the convergence speed, and also a better policy than fixed epsilon.
+2. Epsilon delay can improve the convergence speed, and also provides a better policy than fixed epsilon.
-3. ReLU activation provides a worse policy than tanh activation, in this problem setting.
+3. ReLU activation has a slower convergence speed than tanh activation, but provides an equally good policy, after 2000 episodes.